* Option-related bids keep yen's slide in check

 By Hideyuki Sano and Ian Chua

-TOKYO/SYDNEY, Feb 4 (Reuters) - The listless yen bounced back a tad from a 2 1/2-year low against the dollar on Monday as option-related buying prompted short-term players to give up a further test of the yen downside for now.
+TOKYO/SYDNEY, Feb 4 The yen steadied slightly off a 2 1/2-year low against the dollar on Monday as option-related buying prompted short-term players to refrain from testing the Japanese currency's downside for now.

-But it still faced the nagging problem of being the currency of choice to sell, with the Bank of Japan seen under the most pressure among major central banks to ease policy aggressively.
+Sentiment toward the yen remained bearish, however, as the Bank of Japan was expected to remain under the most pressure among major central banks to ease policy aggressively.

 An attempt early on Monday to test 93 yen was hampered by dollar selling to hedge option barriers.
 Still, many traders see it on track to retest 95.00, a level at which it was capped in 2010.